cran/beadplexr/README.md

 # devtools::install_git("https://gitlab.com/ustervbo/beadplexr", build_vignettes = TRUE)
 ```

 `beadplexr` depends on the `nloptr` package.
-During the installation of `nloptr` on an Unix/Linux system, the `nlopt` library should be autimatically downloaded and installed.
+During the installation of `nloptr` on an Unix/Linux system, the `nlopt` library should be automatically downloaded and installed.
 If this fails, installing the library with

 ```